orcsgirls/ORCS-Hackathon/Thomas/README.md

 ## Stop

-This code is an emergemcy backup.
+This code is an emergency backup.
 Do not just look at it and copy!
 You will need to hack yourself 😜